Pope Resources – Limited Partne – Consenus Indicates Potential -85.5% Downside

-Pope Resources – Limited Partne with ticker code (POPE) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘None’.
-The target price ranges between 15 and 15 and has a mean target at 15.
-Now with the previous closing price of 103.76 this indicates there is a potential downside of -85.5%.
-The 50 day moving average now sits at 94.92 and the 200 moving average now moves to 93.4.
-The company has a market capitalisation of $466m.
-Visit the company website at: http://www.poperesources.com
+Pope Resources – Limited Partne found using ticker (POPE) now have 1 analysts covering the stock.
+The analyst consensus points to a rating of ‘None’.
+The target price ranges between 15 and 15 calculating the average target price we see 15.
+Now with the previous closing price of 103.44 this is indicating there is a potential downside of -85.5%.
+The 50 day moving average now sits at 94.38 and the 200 moving average now moves to 94.07.
+The market cap for the company is $454m.
+Company Website: http://www.poperesources.com

 Pope Resources, A Delaware Limited Partnership manages timber resources in the United States.
 The company operates in four segments: Partnership Timber, Funds Timber, Timberland Investment Management, and Real Estate.
 It is involved in growing, managing, harvesting, and marketing timber from the Partnership’s 120,000 acres of direct timberland ownership in Washington; and private equity timber funds’ 134,000 acres of timberland in Washington, Oregon, and California that co-owned with third-party investors.
 The company also engages in commercial thinning operations; leasing ground for cellular communication towers; gravel mines and quarry operations; and land use permits.
 In addition, it provides management, acquisition, disposition, and consulting services to third-party owners of timberland; provides management services to the funds; and acquires and manages timberland portfolios on behalf of the funds.
 Further, the company secures entitlements and/or infrastructure for the development; sells the entitled property to a party who would construct improvements; and leases residential and commercial properties in Port Gamble, Washington.
 Additionally, it operates a portfolio of approximately 2,000 acres in the west Puget Sound region of Washington.
 The company is headquartered in Poulsbo, Washington.